 6. Virtual Assistant

-Lots of companies – from huge brands to individual lifestyle bloggers – hire virtual assistants for various tasks.
+From huge brands to individual lifestyle bloggers, many companies hire virtual assistants for various tasks.
 This can range from scheduling tasks and managing calendars to social media post creation and even communications.

-If you don’t want to find clients and be responsible for the billing and other items, you can sign up to work for Fancy Hands.
-You’ll get paid anywhere from $3-$7 per task that you complete as a Virtual Assistant.
+If you don’t want to find clients and be responsible for the billing and other items, you can work for Fancy Hands.
+You’ll get paid anywhere from $3-$7 per task you complete as a Virtual Assistant.

 7. Customer Service Reviewer

-Here are some of the different sites that hire website testers.
+Here are some sites that use website testers:

 You’ll have to adhere to all the UserFeel guidelines as you test out websites.
 These tests take about 15 minutes and pay $10 per test.

 With Userlytics, you will interact with websites and mobile apps and then give your reactions.
 Payment differs per project and varies from $5 up to $90.